-M.B.A., finance and accounting, McCombs School of Business, the University of Texas at Austin; B.A., social sciences, Stanford University
+M.B.A., finance and accounting, McCombs School of Business at The University of Texas; B.A., social sciences, Stanford University

 Summary of Experience

 Mr. Malinak specializes in financial economics, with particular expertise in damages estimation, applied finance theory, and business and asset valuation.
-He has provided deposition and arbitration testimony on economic damages issues, and has testified on economic and financial issues at a public utility rate hearing.
-Mr. Malinak has directed litigation projects in many industries on issues related to securities (including derivative securities), securities and commodity market manipulation, antitrust, breach of contract, taxation, regulatory economics, accounting, and intellectual property claims.
-He has frequently addressed class certification and damages issues in securities fraud class actions and in other types of class action cases.
-Mr. Malinak has considerable experience with financial institutions and risk management, including analysis of the impact of financial distress on financial institutions and the economy, having been heavily involved in the Winstar savings and loan litigations, and having also completed a major project on the risk of Fannie Mae.
-Mr. Malinak has also acted as a management consultant to clients in the energy, environmental, and health care industries, and as an economic valuation and business strategy consultant to clients with new technology, intellectual property, and intangible assets.
-He is the treasurer, head of the audit and finance committee, and a member of the executive committee and board of directors of the Meridian International Center, an international leadership organization that works with partners in the government, private, NGO, and educational sectors to create lasting international partnerships through leadership programs and cultural exchanges.
-Prior to joining Analysis Group, Mr. Malinak was a principal at Putnam, Hayes & Bartlett, Inc.
+He has provided deposition, arbitration, and trial testimony on economic damages and valuation issues, and has testified on financial integrity, the cost of capital, and economic issues in utility rate hearings and at a Federal Energy Regulatory Commission (FERC) hearing.
+Mr. Malinak has directed litigation projects in many industries on issues related to securities (including derivative securities), antitrust, breach of contract, taxation, regulatory economics, and intellectual property claims.
+He has frequently addressed class certification and damages issues in securities fraud cases, as well as the myriad economic, financial, and accounting issues common to most damages calculations, such as cost of capital and prejudgment interest.
+Mr. Malinak has significant experience in tax-related work, including leading Analysis Group teams in Black & Decker, Inc. v.
+United States and Chemtech Royalty Associates L.P. v.
+United States, as well as in financial institutions and risk management, having led consulting teams supporting experts in the Winstar savings and loan litigations.
+He also completed a major project on the risk of Fannie Mae, resulting in a white paper authored by an academic affiliate.
+He has served as treasurer, head of the audit and finance committee, and a member of the executive committee and board of directors of the Meridian International Center, an international leadership organization that works with partners in the government, private, NGO, and educational sectors to create lasting international partnerships through leadership programs and cultural exchanges.
+Prior to joining Analysis Group, Mr. Malinak was a principal at Putnam, Hayes & Bartlett.